Vanint/Core-tuning/README.md

 # Core-tuning
-This repository is the official implementation of Unleashing the Power of Contrastive Self-Supervised Visual Models via Contrast-Regularized Fine-Tuning.
+This repository is the official implementation of Unleashing the Power of Contrastive Self-Supervised Visual Models via Contrast-Regularized Fine-Tuning (NeurIPS 2021).
-The provided code is a version on the CIFAR-10 dataset.

 ## 1. Requirements
 * To install requirements: